1994 London Israeli embassy bombing: Convictions and appeals

 In December 1996, two of the individuals arrested the previous year, Samar Alami—a Lebanese-Palestinian chemical engineer educated at University College London and Imperial College London—and Jawad Botmeh—a Palestinian electronics engineer educated at the University of Leicester and King's College London—were convicted at the Old Bailey of conspiracy to cause explosions related to the 1994 bombings.
 The prosecution did not allege that they planted the bombs but argued that they were part of a group involved in planning or supporting the attacks.
 Both admitted experimenting with homemade explosives, which they said were intended for demonstration purposes to be shared with Palestinians in the occupied territories.
 They were each sentenced to twenty years in prison and lost an appeal in 2001.

 Amnesty International stated that Botmeh had been "denied his right to a fair trial."
 Campaigns supporting the pair were backed by the government of Palestine, the trade union Unison, lawyer Gareth Peirce, journalist Paul Foot, and the group Miscarriages of Justice UK (MOJUK).
 Five early day motions in the British Parliament gained support from 71 MPs, including Jeremy Corbyn, John McDonnell, Peter Bottomley, and Tom Brake.

 In 2007, the European Court of Human Rights dismissed their appeal, ruling that their trial had not violated the right to a fair hearing.

 Allegations and controversy

 In 1998, former MI5 officer David Shayler alleged that British security services had received an advance warning of a plan to attack the embassy but took no preventive action.
 The Crown Prosecution Service later confirmed a warning had been received, though it related to a different group than the one whose members were convicted.
 Then–Home Secretary Jack Straw stated that MI5 could not have prevented the attack based on the available intelligence.
+Shayler's allegations were referenced in Botmeh and Alami's appeal by their lawyer Michael Mansfield QC, who noted the type of explosive used in the bombing was unknown, and that Jack Straw had prevented disclosure of intelligence agency information.

-Another former MI5 officer, Annie Machon, later claimed that an internal MI5 assessment had raised the possibility of Israeli involvement in the attack, but no evidence supporting this claim has been publicly released.
-No official investigation has substantiated the allegation.
+Another former MI5 officer, Annie Machon, later said that an internal MI5 assessment concluded that the attack was conducted by Mossad in order to smear local Palestinian activists.